Andrew-Jones657/andrew-jones657.github.io/tutorials/ArealProportionPython.md

 total = [ row1, row2, row3 ]
 </code></pre></div></div> <br>

-<p> To save the joined larger spatial layer, simply export it to a shapefile or geodatabase.
+<p> To save the joined larger spatial layer, export it to a shapefile or geodatabase.
 The entire script is depicted below and can be downloaded <a href="https://raw.githubusercontent.com/Andrew-Jones657/andrew-jones657.github.io/main/files/Python/AggPopEstimator.py"> here</a>.  </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>